splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

 Discovery filters
 -------------------------------------

-You can use the Kubernetes attributes processor in Collectors deployed either as agents or as gateways, using DaemonSets or Deployments respectively.
+You can use the Kubernetes attributes processor in Collectors deployed either as agents or as gateways, using DaemonSets or deployments respectively.
 See :ref:`otel-deployment-mode` for more information.

 Agent configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^